 |Heavy Chest||4||+3 feats to break|

 *Note: Tinkers Tools fall under Tinkering Skill & Production.

 In order to fix or maintain items, a crafter must employ a Repair Kit, which is a tagged item created by the Craft skill.
 Repair kits may be as elaborate as the crafter wishes, but at the bare minimum should consist of at least two of the following items as Phys-reps:

 - Small Hammer

-If you have any item that is not on the list, and want to know if it is appropriate, just send an email to one of the directors or PM one of us on the forums.
+If you have any item that is not on the list, and want to know if it is appropriate, just contact the LARP game you are playing.
 Multiples of the same item type is fine as long as they have different configurations.
 Avoid “modern” looking hand tools; the rusty old things you might find laying around in the garage are probably more appropriate.
 As a final reminder: if you don’t have a Repair Kit and the appropriate phys reps, you cannot repair items, period!

 Full Craft Specialties:

 Note that the above specialties are most explicitly not the only ones allowable in game.
 Characters who want to explore other aspects of crafting are free to experiment, and they may come up with their own specialties with plot approval.
 In a similar vein, not all that is possible even with codified specialties is known.